polypressure/outbacker/README.md

 The first thing to point out here: our business-logic object is a PORO, i.e., a plain-old Ruby object.
 It can pretty much be whatever type of PORO you want: a domain object, a use case object, a DCI context, a service object—whatever.

 Next, to enable Outbacker support in your business object, you have to `include` the `Outbacker` module in your class.
 For the most part, you can include Outbacker in any class, but to discourage you from putting business logic in your ActiveRecord models, by default Outbacker will actually raise an exception if you try to include it within an ActiveRecord (or ActiveController) subclass.

-This is Outbacker's simple tactic for encouraging us to keep our models skinny.
-The bulk of our business logic goes into easily-tested POROs, while our models are focused on persistence and simple validation rules—and free of things like ActiveRecord callback spaghetti.
+This is Outbacker's simple tactic to help keep our models skinny.
+It encourages us to move the bulk of our business logic into POROs that are easy to test in isolation.
+And our models can then be focused on persistence and simple validation rules—free of ailments like ActiveRecord callback spaghetti, brazen violations of the Single Responsibility Principle, etc.

 #### Excluding/allowing other types of business objects